 - Turn iMessage and FaceTime back on

-iMessage will often activate quickly, but Apple notes that in some cases it may take up to 24 hours.
+iMessage and FaceTime may activate right away, but Apple notes that in some cases it may take up to 24 hours.
 Another factor may be if Apple is experiencing any system issues, you can check Apple’s system status here.

 Still not activated?

-If iMessage still won’t activate get in touch with Apple Support.
+If iMessage/FaceTime still won’t activate, get in touch with Apple Support.

 If you’ve changed phone numbers or don’t have an iPhone anymore, you may want to deregister iMessage.
 Apple has a simple two-step process via its support site to take care of this.